leoshimo/vrs/README.md

 then executes it once, using the same publication and failure handling as vrsjmp.

-`C-g`, evaluation errors, and edits to or closure of the source buffer cancel native construction without committing a partial replacement.
+`C-g`, evaluation errors, and edits to or closure of the source buffer cancel construction without committing a partial replacement.
 Buffer changes detected before execution also prevent dispatch.
 Cancelling a pending runtime request resets its session; effects already performed cannot be undone.
 These helpers require a daemon built from this version of VRS; rebuild and restart your chosen runtime after updating.
+The earlier `vrs-browse-functions-minibuffer` name remains an alias for `vrs-browse-functions`.

+A choice can also happen in another app and return to the waiting editor.
 Vrsjmp's **Browse Functions** opens the service-function list for execution.
 Enter calls the selected function after collecting its arguments.
 When no completion provider exists, enter a Lyric expression such as `"hello"` or `42`.

-The existing `M-x vrs-browse-functions` continues to open vrsjmp and insert a call at point.
+`M-x vrsjmp-browse-functions` makes the choice in vrsjmp and brings the call back into the editor.
 You can also evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e`.
 Search by function or service name; each row shows its service.
 Press Enter to insert its form with argument names as placeholders.
 In the Cmd-K actions menu,